-UPDATE (Nov 2019): You can now make these tablets and biscuits with a rolling pin: Cuneiform Gingerbread Rolling Pin
+UPDATE (Nov 2019): You can now make these tablets and biscuits with a rolling pin for sale in the Tavola shop: Cuneiform Gingerbread Rolling Pin

 Good day, good readers!

 Most of you who read my articles, or cook with my recipes, know that I enjoy making edible archaeology.
 I find it to be an immersive, experiential, and multi-sensory avenue with which to explore and understand the archaeological and historical written records.
 Those of you who read my recent article on Panis Quadratus, the iconic Pompeiian bread, will recall how much fun it is to explore food archaeology and history while also debating the theories that surround the related artefacts.
 When it comes to ancient civilisations and material culture, I want to try to interpret archaeological findings in many ways and nothing opens up that possibility more than studying objects or text, using my hands, experimenting with recreation, labouring over something for a while, and even tasting it if I can!
 With this post, I am pleased to say that I am continuing further down this exploratory path but this time we’re taking edible archaeology to a whole new level.
 In this post we will learn to create cuneiform tablets and then we’re going to eat them!
 That’s right.
 We’re going to become scribes of an ancient Sumerian (Mesopotamian) language using a modern version of a stylus and a gingerbread base in lieu of clay.